 The company is also faced with a considerable number of threats that might affect it in a negative way.
 The Australian economy has seen a slow growth that has been coupled with uncertainty in the recent time.
 Moreover, the recession in different parts of the world has also led to a decrease in the number of sales.
 The company is also under pressure from the government to reduce the business (Richards, Lawrence, Loong, & Burch, 2012).
 The dominate power of the suppliers is also a threat to the business.
 When this is combined with technological advantage, the company is at a very high risk of failing in most of its operations (Dwivedi, Merrilees, Miller & Herington, 2012).

+A SWOT analysis is best shown as a diagram with points or short sentences in each section clearly outlining the strengths etc. (referenced of course as to where you got the information) Then you should work with the information you find to analyse and assess the strategic positioning of the organisation.
+You can work with identifying any strengths that might help take advantage of opportunities, or weaknesses that might stop you taking advantage of an opportunity, or similarly assessing whether a threat has any relationship to weaknesses.
+There is a strategic analysis help video on Bb to help with this as well as my notes.
+Otherwise by just having the SWOT as is, the information just sits there, doing nothing.
+Then you can answer the last question in Section C of my notes.

 Management

 As was stated in the governance section, the organization has still some of its managerial roles being carried out by the mother company.
+Mother company?
+Where is that mentioned?
 The best management theory where the organization fits is the Theory X and Theory Y that were developed by Douglas Macgregor.
 It is important to note that most of the recommendations drawn from the two theories are based on the Maslow’s hierarchy of needs.
 In order to understand the various managerial services that are provided by the organization, it is important to make sure those different functions are discussed based on the two theories (Dawson& Mukoyama, 2013).

 It should be noted that the organization uses both the two theories in order to get the best outcomes.
 According to theory X, workers are people who are motivated by their own basic needs.
 In this context, the workers are viewed to be lazy and not able to work unless they are supervised.
 This implies that any manager who uses theory X can be said to be authoritarian or autocratic... such a manager does not give a lot of credit to the employees.
 The use of controls and incentives is one of the methods that are adopted by the managers.
 The hierarchical structure that has been adopted by the company management is a proof that Theory X is the one working in the organization.
 However, there are various instances where the organization has implemented the use of Theory Y in its management structure.
 According to theory Y, the managers take the employees to be ambitious, people who are self-directed as well as people who self-motivate themselves.
 In this theory, employees have a choice and they choose to act according to the expectation of the organization.
 According to this theory, the employees take work as a reward which makes them take pride in their efforts (Dwivedi, Merrilees, Miller & Herington, 2012).